Freeyourgadget/Gadgetbridge/.github/ISSUE_TEMPLATE.md

 *Long logs can be also included but make sure to tuck them into the `details` tag:*

 <details>
-  <summary>Click to see my log, which is a bit longer</summary>
+  <summary>Click to see my log under this fold</summary>

 ```
-Here go lines of that log.
+Here go lines of your log.
 ```
 </details>